emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 2 actions\
 You channel negative energy.
 Make a Basic Spell attack against the Might Defense DC of each living creature within 12m to deal 5d10 Necrotic damage.
 Each undead creature within 12m of you regains 5d10hp.

+At 7th level and 15th level, the damage or healing increases by 3d10.

 You can use this Flourish once per day.

 ### Heal